Hiking the ʻIliahi Ridge Trail on Oʻahu, Hawaiʻi

 The open, grassy area in the photo below is at the top of the ridge, overlooking the Mānana Stream adjacent to the Mānana Ridge Trail.

-Go right to continue back down the well-trafficked Mānana Ridge Trail to complete the entire 6.2-mile (10.0 km) ʻIliahi-Mānana Ridge Loop Trail.
+Here, go right to continue back down the well-trafficked Mānana Ridge Trail in order to complete the entire 6.2-mile (10.0 km) ʻIliahi-Mānana Ridge Loop.

 At about half way down Mānana Ridge, the ʻIliahi Loop passes by the junction for Waimano Falls on the left.